Are You a Dedicated Realtor?

 - You attend any “Broker Open” that offers food or the opportunity to win a gift card.

-All kidding aside, it takes a lot of dedication and passion to sell real estate.
 You have to be many things to many people, and you often need to wear many hats.
 Often a real estate agent’s best efforts go unrecognized.
-But, when you are dedicated and always try your best, your hard work generates leads, and lifelong referrals.
+But, when you are dedicated and always try your best, your hard work generates leads and lifelong referrals.